stevengill/apache-blog-posts/2015-09-08-CPR-readonly.md

 categories: news
 tags: announcement
 ---
 Starting today, [plugins.cordova.io](http://plugins.cordova.io) has become immutable.
-Publishing new plugins or updating exisiting plugins is not possible anymore.
 Plugin authors are encouraged to move their plugins over to [npm](http://npmjs.org) if they haven't already.
 Plugin authors should checkout our guide to transition over to npm [here](http://plugins.cordova.io/npm/authors.html).

 Users can start searching for cordova plugins which have moved over to npm on our new [cordova npm search page](http://plugins.cordova.io/npm/index.html).